pastchick3/agile-C/README.md

 <!-- omit in toc -->
 ### Parse

-Agile-C implements a Pratt parser (a operator-precedence parser), which associates semantics with tokens instead of grammar rules, with small tweaks on how it parses potentially missing type declarations.
+Agile-C implements a Pratt parser (an operator-precedence parser), which associates semantics with tokens instead of grammar rules, with small tweaks on how it parses potentially missing type declarations.

-Now agile C can complete missing type declarations in three places: the return type of a function, types for function parameters, and types for variable definitions.
+Now agile C can complete missing type declarations in three places: the return type of a function, function parameters, and variable definitions.
 For functions' return types and parameters, the parser knows where types should be, so if the parser fails to find any type there, the parser will insert a dummy type instead.

-For variable definitions, the parser will maintain a environment object for each lexical scope, containing names of variables defined in each scope.
-When the parser produces an assignment expression, it will search those environment objects, and if the variable being assigned is not defined yet, the parser will transform this assignment expression into a definition statement with a dummy type.
+For variable definitions, the parser will maintain an environment object for each lexical scope, containing names of variables defined in each scope.
+When the parser produces an assignment expression, it will search those environment objects, and if the variable being assigned to is not defined yet, the parser will transform this assignment expression into a definition statement with a dummy type.

-For instance, the example program after parsing is shown below.
-Notice the parser add dummy `T` types for the return type of `main` and variable `m`.
+The example program after parsing is shown below.
+Notice the parser add dummy `T` types for the return type of `main` and the variable `m`.

 ``` C
 #include <assert.h>